odoo/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

   :ref:`generate them manually <vendor_bills/deferred/generate_manually>` by selecting the :guilabel:`Manually & Grouped` option instead.
 Based on
   Suppose a bill of $1200 must be deferred over 12 months.

+  - The :guilabel:`Months` option accounts for $100 each month prorated to the number of days in that month (e.g., $50 for the first month if the :guilabel:`Start Date` is set to the 15th of the month).

+  - The :guilabel:`Full Months` option considers each month started to be full (e.g., $100 for the first month even if the :guilabel:`Start Date` is set to the 15th of the month); this means that with the :guilabel:`Full Months` option, a full $100 is recognized in the first partial month, eliminating the need for a 13th month to recognize any remainder as would be the case when using the :guilabel:`Months` option.

-The :guilabel:`Months` computation recognizes $100 each month, while the :guilabel:`Days` computation recognizes different amounts depending on the number of days in each month.
+  - The :guilabel:`Days` option accounts for different amounts depending on the number of days in each month (e.g., ~$102 for January and ~$92 for February).

 .. _vendor_bills/deferred/generate_on_validation: